LordDemonos/Quarm.Guide/README.md

 ### I'm having mouse issues?
 **A:** Usually caused by DPI Scaling setting in Windows.
 Need to set it to 100% DPI scaling.
 You may find this forum thread useful: [Mouse issues](Usually caused by DPI Scaling setting in Windows.
 Need to set it to 100% DPI scaling.
 You may find this forum thread useful: Mouse issues)

-### I'm getting a EQMAIN.DLL error running the game
+### I'm getting a EQMAIN.DLL error running the game?
 **A:** This happens if you try to launch the game from Windows Search results.
 Don't launch from search results.
 Navigate to the folder manually and run `eqgame.exe` directly, or create a desktop shortcut, or launch via hotkey.net.
 Also this error can happen if your anti-virus deletes some game files.
 Make sure you set AV exclusions and the game files aren't being quarantined.

 ![Eqmain-dll-error](/img/faq/Eqmain-dll-error.png)